The Thumb: Culture

 Since the late 18th century, ethnic European Americans have displaced the Native American tribes that historically occupied this territory.
-Since the early 20th century, they have dominated the population and culture of The Thumb.
+Since the early 20th century, they have dominated the population and culture of the Thumb.
 The French were the first Europeans to arrive, and thus influenced much of the early culture.
 They were mostly engaged in the fur trading and lumber industries, and had relatively few settlers.
 After the British won the French and Indian War, they took over this former French territory.

 Many of these new settlers were sent into the area by the British from Canada in an effort to establish their dominance over the Great Lakes.
-In 1783, control of The Thumb was officially transferred to the newly formed United States, after the American Revolution and by the Treaty of Paris.
+In 1783, control of the Thumb was officially transferred to the newly formed United States, after the American Revolution and by the Treaty of Paris.
 The British were a dominant influence until after the War of 1812, when the northern border was firmly defined and this area came under US control.
-The US organized the Northwest Territory, and American settlement of Michigan and The Thumb was well underway by the mid-19th century.
+The US organized the Northwest Territory, and American settlement of Michigan and the Thumb was well underway by the mid-19th century.
 Construction of the Erie Canal through Central New York created stronger connections with the port of New York and eastern markets.
 Settlers migrated west from New York and New England into Ohio and Michigan, seeking new territory.

 As a result of this history, the land was settled primarily by people of ethnic English and Scots-Irish descent; many arrived from Canada.
 Other settlers of the same ancestry migrated from eastern states such as New York, and Pennsylvania, as well as from New England.
 Immigration from the British Isles took place through the century, and later 19th and 20th century residents included Polish and German immigrants who migrated from Europe through the Detroit area.
 Many of the customs, much of the regional lifestyle, and even the local accent, strongly reflect these origins.
 Some local radio stations have featured polka shows, and various ethnic festivals, such as the Polkafest, in Kinde, are representative of Eastern European cultures.

-In the early years, Europeans encountered and traded with people of the Fox and Sauk tribes, already living in the area for centuries.
+In the early years, Europeans encountered and traded with people of the Meskwaki and Sauk tribes, already living in the area for centuries.
 There may have also been other tribes in the area such as the Potawatomi, Ojibwe, and Kickapoo, but they would have been transient tribes, or found in very small numbers.
 All native Thumb area tribes are members of the Algonquian peoples, a large language family.
 Other tribes who migrated later into the area included the Wyandot (Huron), an Iroquoian language-speaking people; and the Ottawa.
 The displacement of native peoples took place in many areas during the settling of North America.